cereigido/django-sortedmanytomany/README.md

 Using SortedManyToManyField
 ---------------------------

-- To use SortedManyToMany field, just create a field as if you were user the adding the default ManyToMany
+- To use SortedManyToMany field, just create a field as if you were adding the default ManyToMany

 ```python
     from django.db import models